 - File downloads – Captures file download events when visitors download files from your site.

 Create a Google Analytics Account and GA4 Property

 Head over to analytics.google.com and log in to your Google account.
 If you don't already have a Google Analytics account, you'll see something like this:

 Click the button and you'll be prompted to name your account and check some (optional) boxes on the next page.

-Continue on to create a Google Analytics 4 property:
+Continue on in Google Analytics 4 and click create property: